 The material of the shoes in case of a hip replacement should be supportive and absorb the shocks that are applied on your feet to keep your replacement safe.
 By absorbing shocks, they also speed up the healing and reduced the danger.

-Heel height is also an important factor to search in the shoes for to avoid more harm.
+Heel height is also an important factor to search shoes for to avoid more harm.
 High heels are very bad in the case of hip replacement.
 If you wear high heels then it will increase discomfort and suffering.
 So, you have to wear normal heel shoes.

 Every type of surgery needs prevention after them.
 Hip replacement is a dangerous one so, you have to be more careful in this case.
 As we know that “prevention is better than cure”.
 So, you have to avoid such things that are making your replacement worse and harmful to your health.